Living A Career Dream

 Henry Crawford at the 2023 Mining Emergency Response Competition in Perth, Australia.

-From childhood, Henry Crawford dreamed of becoming a firefighter.
-The idea sparked at an early age as he watched how his father was always willing to help people in need; when he saw someone stopped on the side of the road, he was the first to offer assistance.
-It wasn’t long before the practice rubbed off on his son and Henry started to imagine how he could turn helping others into a career.
-While attending a job fair in 2011, Henry discovered a path for pursuing that dream that he had never imagined - mining.
+From an early age, Henry dreamed of becoming a firefighter.
+The spark came from watching his father always willing to help people in need; when he saw someone stopped on the side of the road, his dad was the first to offer assistance.
+It wasn’t long before the practice rubbed off on Henry, and he started to imagine how he could turn helping others into a career.
+While attending a job fair in 2011, Henry discovered an unexpected path for pursuing that dream - mining.

-Henry began his career in 2011 as a miner at Hecla Greens Creek Mine, the largest producing silver mine in the United States.
-Shortly after joining he saw the mine rescue team practicing for a mine rescue competition and knew immediately that he wanted to volunteer.
+Henry began his career that same year at Hecla Greens Creek Mine, the largest producing silver mine in the United States.
+Shortly after joining, he saw the mine rescue team practicing for a competition and knew immediately that he wanted to volunteer.

-Safety and deploying safe mining practices that minimize risks are critical aspects of the mining industry’s day-to-day operations.
-Volunteers for mine rescue teams undergo additional training in emergency response and medical care.
-As part of his training to join the volunteer rescue team at Greens Creek, Henry also had the opportunity to fulfill his childhood dream and complete surface training at a fair station.
+Safety and deploying safe mining practices are critical aspects of mining and mine rescue volunteers undergo additional training in emergency response and medical care.
+As part of his training to join the Greens Creek team, Henry also had the opportunity to fulfill his childhood dream and complete surface fire training at a local station.

 Some of the members of Pogo Mine’s emergency response team.